mnpqraven/TLT/White_Spirit_Ultra_Red/White_Spirit_Ultra_Red.md

 until when + human + can exist, this + karma + (position) above
 ```
 ```
-Until when can human exist, with this karma from above ?
+For how long can man(I) still live, with this karma from above?
 ```
 White Spirit, Ultra Red